 Vaneck Oil Services Etf Performance

-The entity has a beta of 0.62, which indicates possible diversification benefits within a given portfolio.
-As returns on the market increase, VanEck Oil's returns are expected to increase less than the market.
-However, during the bear market, the loss of holding VanEck Oil is expected to be smaller as well.
+The entity has a beta of 0.9, which indicates possible diversification benefits within a given portfolio.
+VanEck Oil returns are very sensitive to returns on the market.
+As the market goes up or down, VanEck Oil is expected to follow.

 Risk-Adjusted Performance